Zakari-Anas/Project-Management/README.md

-this project is a small project aabout project management where we can add projects with there discription and start date with its end also you can definitlly add status of the project witch can be Open , in progresss or Completed
+this project is a small project aabout project management where we can add projects with there names, discription, project Manager (ForeignKey) and start date with its end also you can definitlly add status of the project witch can be Open , in progresss or Completed